Thelastpoet/year-updater/readme.txt

 2. A preview of how your posts will look after you update screenshot-2.png

 == Changelog ==

+= 1.3.0 =
+* Organized the main plugin file for better readability and maintenance.
+* Refined the method for updating the year in post titles.
+* Introduced namespace usage for better code organization and to avoid name conflicts.
+* Modified the approach of querying posts to enhance performance, particularly for large datasets
+* Minor code improvements

 = 1.2.0 =
 * Better and faster code implementation